-On a totally different subject, I still have a physics section hidden away on the old website, with an article about relativity including application to rotating reference frames.
+On a totally different subject, I still have a physics section, with an article about relativity including application to rotating reference frames.
 I was reminded of this on hearing the announcement from CERN about their apparently faster than light neutrinos.
 The speed measurement needed accurate distance and time measurements.
 To measure the time between emission and detection 730km away clocks at those two points must first be accurately synchronised.
 There are at least two 'correct' ways to do this (and an infinite number of incorrect ways), one is global and the other local as explained at the above rotating frames link.
 The two methods do not match up exactly, for example locally synchronising a series of clocks round the perimeter of a rotating disc will require a discontinuity at some point.
 A global method could involve transporting clocks symmetrically outwards from the centre to the perimeter, which avoids the discontinuity, and will match up with clocks synchronised in a non-rotating frame, but gives local errors because the effect of the Coriolis force makes adjacent clocks experience different gravitational potentials during transport from the centre so that they run at different rates.
 The use of the GPS satellites for timing suggests global synchronisation was used, but then there is a mention of checking with some sort of portable timing device, which I would assume was only valid for local synchronisation, so it is not clear to me how this was done.
 Anyway, I am sure these sort of things were accounted for, and even if not the resulting error should be far less than the 60nsec discrepancy found.
 Actual faster than light travel would be far more interesting, it is allowed in current theories for virtual particles, but for real particles it would in principle allow transmission of messages backwards through time, with consequent problems for causality.
 If a faster than light particle is travelling forward in time in one reference frame then there exist other reference frames in which it travels backwards in time.

 I have been trying alternatives to the 2SA1209 and 2SC2911, which are becoming more difficult to buy.
 The 2SA1381 and 2SC3503 should be good substitutes, and I have bought some of the Fairchild versions, the KSA1381E and KSC3503D.
 The E gain range is 100 - 200 and the D range is 60 - 120.
 The higher gain types are no advantage for the cascode stage so the NPN type can be D range.
 I found that these are in a fully insulated version of the TO-126 case, so there is no visible metal back plate, so the thick lines on my layout diagram used to indicate the 'metal back' should be understood to refer to the plain back surface, with the printing on the front.